AndrewAFerrante/AndrewAFerrante.github.io/_pages/04-about.md

 <details>
 <summary>Why Finance?</summary>
 <br>
-One of my favorite books as a chidl was "The Motley Fool Investment Guide for Teens".
+One of my favorite books as a child was "The Motley Fool Investment Guide for Teens".
 I was so fascinated with the financial concepts of compound growth, retirement matching, and saving for the future.
 Since learning about personal finance at a young age, I have been very frugal with my spending.
 I was even hesitant to spend my $25 iTunes gift card birthday presents even though the money could only be spent on iTunes!
 I used to wonder why stock prices would go up or down at different times until I learend the price only reflects how much the collective is willing to pay for something, using the laws of Supply and Demand.
 </details>